Tashina Lee Emery

 I was given this name when I was a baby, like a baptismal name.
 Over the years I have begun to embody this name, I am the one who can clear up a cloudy day.
 My optimism comes from my upbringing on a small Upper Peninsula reservation.
 I have existed on the edge of two worlds all of my life: the white community outside my reservation and the Native American community in which I was raised that faces the oppression of passed down generational trauma.
 Growing up native, but with fair skin, I was able to navigate through both the communities that surrounded me.
 However, I was always aware of the hardships faced by my community.
 But my mother always taught me “everything will always work out” and “to take one step at a time.”
 With this optimism, I have taken the positive aspects of my culture and transformed them into art.
 I want clear the clouds in this sky.

-I realized after leaving my home so many times that where I come from is most beautiful place in the world.
+purposely placed in my life, that the creator has given me the darkest of skies and the loudest of thunders because I am strong enough to handle them.
+I require greater and want to bring a much-needed energy, vision, and innovation to the art world while teaching that adversity doesn’t define you.
 I am Miss Keweenaw Bay Native American Princess of 2008, Professor Emery, Tribal Health Clinic Grant Coordinator, a small town Upper Peninsula Yooper - who graduated from the University of Michigan.
 I want to focus on the unique individual I am and let culture, identity, race, privilege represent an influence, be a source of empowerment, not a definition.
 I will keep on clearing clouds in the sky.